ude-soco/ELAS/README.md

          python -m pip install --upgrade pip
          ```

-       - Install the required packages from the `requirements.txt` file
+       - Install the required packages from the `requirements_new.txt` file

          ```sh
-         pip install -r requirements.txt
+         pip install -r requirements_new.txt
          ```

      - Rename the files `example.env` to `.env` and `example.flaskenv` to `.flaskenv` respectively